Wired or Wireless?

 Anatomy of a Wire Break

 Now, let’s understand why your wires break and how to keep them from breaking.
 There are a few different causes of a wire break, but only one real reason.
-Your wires break because your invisible fence dealer makes 30-40% of their revenue from fixing their own wires.
+Your wires break because your many dealers make about 30-40% of their revenue from fixing their own wires.
 The truth is, the dealer needs to be at your house 4-5 times per year to make money.
+In fact, many dealers are promised a 30-40% revenue stream from wire breaks as an incentive to sign them up for a franchise.
 The easiest way to do this is to install light gauge wire only an inch or 2 below the ground.
 This way, every weed whacker, every shovel, and every kid with a stick is a potential revenue stream for the dealer.

 The best way to fight wire breaks is to install heavier gauge wire deeper into the ground.
 This keeps the wire safe, the pets safe, and the customers happy.
 This is the model which we use at Canine Safety Systems.
 We use 12 gauge wire in all our installations.
 We bury our wire deeper into the ground to avoid accidental breaks.
 We can even bury wire over 18 inches deep where necessary.
 While 36% of our revenue is repairing wire breaks, only 4-5% are our own wires.
 Quite simply, our wires almost never break.